Dash-Kit/dash-kit-core/README.md

     // It's not neccessary to use GetIt;
     final userService = GetIt.I.get<UserService>();

-    // Here you can add any logic to get you user;
+    // Here you can add any logic to get your user;
     final currentUser = await userService.login(
       email: email,
       password: password,